-The water in avocados expands when frozen, so the fruit may lose its texture and get mushy after thawing.
-Therefore, whole, cubed and sliced avocados don’t freeze as well as mashed avocados.
+The water in avocados expands when frozen, so the fruit will lose its creamy texture and get mushy after thawing.
+No thank you!

 Mashed avocado, when defrosted, will be drier, grainier, and taste watered down.
 It’s no alternative to the rich, buttery flavor of fresh Avocados From Mexico.

 When thawed, your once-delicious guacamole will have lost its fresh, flavorful, and buttery taste — instead it will be grainy and dry.
 Good thing fresh, ripe Avocados From Mexico are always in season, so fresh guac is always a day-of option!